cardano-foundation/CIPs/cip-drep-metadata/README.md

 Blockchains are poor choices to act as content databases.
 This is why governance metadata anchors were chosen to provide a way to attach long form metadata content to on-chain events.
 By only supplying an On-Chain hash of the off-chain we ensure correctness of data whilst minimising the amount of data posted to the chain.

 #### For potential delegators
-When observing from the chain level, tooling can only see the content and history of DRep registration, update and retirement certificates and any associated anchors.
+When observing from the chain level, tooling can only see the content and history of DRep registration and update certificates and any associated anchors.
 These on-chain components do not give any context to the motivation of a DRep, even though this information would likely be the desired context for people who might delegate their voting power.
-By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to, to make well informed decisions.
+By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to make well informed decisions.

 #### For all participants
 By standardising off-chain metadata formats we facilitate interoperability for tooling which creates and/or renders metadata attached to DRep registration, update and retirement transactions.
 This in turn promotes a rich user experience between tooling.
 This is good for all governance participants.